-Why do certain oils have different effects on patients?
+Why does the same oil have different effects on patients?
 When it comes to the predicted effects of our strains, Citron OG is an enigma because its genetics come from a unique blend of ocean grown indica plants, while its citrusy terpene profile offers a zesty boost to the senses.
 Of course, everyone’s heard indica induces sleepiness and calm, while sativa can invigorate and energize.
 But with new scientific evidence and a growing affinity for crossbreeding, the effects of different types of cannabis have become more complicated than that.
 A review on our Citron OG product page captures this complexity:

 “My boyfriend and I buy this regularly… I use this throughout the day; my boyfriend prefers to use it before bed.
 He’s 6’3 and about 250 lbs and it puts him to sleep like a baby!”